ftramer/slalom/README.md

 ## Background
 Trusted hardware (e.g., [Intel SGX](https://software.intel.com/en-us/sgx), [AMD TrusZone](https://www.amd.com/en/technologies/security), or the open-source [Sanctum](https://eprint.iacr.org/2015/564.pdf) architecture) can construct isolated execution environments ("enclaves") for running security or privacy sensitive applications.
 Using trusted hardware, it is possible to execute a full neural network evaluation in an enclave, but this comes at a relatively steep cost in performance.
 Existing trusted hardware platforms currently only support low-end computation devices (e.g, not your brand-new shiny GPU or multicore server CPU), and incur additional costs for isolating computations and handling large memory regions.

-SLALOM uses a novel approach that consists in *delegating* computations from a (slow) trusted environment to a co-located untrusted---yet much faster---device.
-SLALOM builds upon a [well-known](https://en.wikipedia.org/wiki/Freivalds%27_algorithm) efficient method for verifying outsourced matrix multiplications, which we adapt to enable (privacy-preserving) verification of the main linear operators used in modern neural networks (i.e., convolutions, separable convolutions, and dense layers).
+Slalom uses a novel approach that consists in *delegating* computations from a (slow) trusted environment to a co-located untrusted---yet much faster---device.
+Slalom builds upon a [well-known](https://en.wikipedia.org/wiki/Freivalds%27_algorithm) efficient method for verifying outsourced matrix multiplications, which we adapt to enable (privacy-preserving) verification of the main linear operators used in modern neural networks (i.e., convolutions, separable convolutions, and dense layers).
 Nonlinear computations (e.g., activations, pooling, etc.) are computed locally by the trusted enclave, but represent only a tiny fraction of the total execution time, which is dominated by linear operations.

 ## Installation

-After cloning the SLALOM repository, you can build as follows:
+After cloning the Slalom repository, you can build as follows:

 1. Follow the [instructions](https://github.com/intel/linux-sgx) to install the Intel SGX driver and SDK for Linux.
-2. [Build TensorFlow from source with GPU support](https://www.tensorflow.org/install/install_sources) (this requires a working CUDA installation)
+2. [Build TensorFlow (version 1.8.0) from source with GPU support](https://www.tensorflow.org/install/install_sources) (this requires a working CUDA installation)
 3. Install the remaining python dependencies:
 ```
 cd slalom